joshua-olivier/photography-portfolio/README.md

 == Contact ==

-If you have any problems, questions, ideas or suggestions for new projects, feel free to send me an e-mail at joshuaolivierr@gmail.com from the contact page on my portfolio.
+If you have any problems, questions, ideas or suggestions for new projects, feel free to send me an e-mail at joshuaolivierr@gmail.com

-Disclaimer: Those fake websites, OnlyPans and Lewis & Richmond also contain a contact form.
-Keep in mind that those two fake websites won't send me your e-mails because I didn't include an automatic e-mail sender.
-Those were for funsies only.
-Also, I didn't add a favicon because the icons from the previous websites couldn't be displayed on the tab.
+Disclaimer: I didn't add a favicon because the icons from the previous websites couldn't be displayed on the tab.
+Also, this website has an automatic e-mail sender.
+So if you write your contact information with your inquiries, I'll receive your e-mail and I will respond.

 All contributors that have helped me throughout this project will be in the list down below:
 == GitHub ==